fixmycrypto/FixMyCrypto/README.md

 | --- | --- | --- | --- | --- |
 | 0: NVIDIA CUDA | 0: NVIDIA GeForce RTX 3060 Ti | 8 GiB         | 48 KiB       | 38  |

 If you have a single GPU, it will probably be Platform 0, Device 0 (unless you have other OpenCL drivers installed such as the Intel ICD).
-If you have multiple devices, you should choose the best platform & device.
-(Future versions will support multiple GPUs running together.)
+If you have multiple devices, you should choose the best platform and then 1 or more devices from that platform.
+(You cannot simultaneously use more than 1 platform.)

 To run the search in GPU mode, you can either set the platform & device in your `settings.json` file: